thoughtspot/rest-api-sdk/sdks/typescript/TagsApi.md

 # **assignTag**
 > void assignTag(assignTagRequest)

   Version: 9.0.0.cl or later  Assigns tags to Liveboards, Answers, Tables, and Worksheets.
-Requires edit access to the metadata object.     #### Endpoint URL
+Requires edit access to the metadata object.

 ### Example